hollyschwecke/New-Team-5-Project/README.md

 ## Vision Statement

-* Our product's goal is to track inventory levels for business optimization.
+* Our product's goal is to track inventory levels of a pet supply website for business optimization.
+It will seamlessly integrate with their website to ensure inventory levels are always accurate to minimize operational disruptions.

 ## Motivation

-* From personal experience with insufficient software, we wanted to improve inventory tracking efficiency to provide customers with a better and less stressful experience.
+* From personal experience with insufficient software and current market offerings for pet digital storefronts, we wanted to improve inventory tracking efficiency.
+This will provide customers with a less frustrating and more enjoyable experience when shopping for our fur babies.
+This system creates a fresh take on typical inventory management systems that is more user-oriented and secure when updating inventory levels.

 ## Risks to project completion